I have recently upgraded my speaker system with a full set of Triad speakers. The fronts are Platinum LCR's with a Platinum CC:

 He's also a professional drummer and percussionist, so he has a great ear for music and has helped me significantly in fine tuning my system.

 The stands are 1.5" thick plinths with columns supporting the speakers.
 The columns are 1 layer of 3/4", 9-ply plywood with an inner layer of 3/4" MDF.
 The two layers are adhered with Green Glue and the CC column is additionally lined with No-Rez.
 All this was done to reduce resonance in the columns.
 (Doing the knuckle rap test shows that the efforts were successful.
 The columns are very dead.)
 They were painted with the original factory paint used on my speakers.
 We bought the paint directly from Triad and got the application instructions directly from the lead "paint guy" at Triad.
 Dennis has a spray booth in his drum shop, and he applied the paint there.
 The final coat is a textured "spatter" coat that required some specific painting skills.
 Fortunately, Dennis has them.
-Here are some pics of the stands:
+Here is a pic of the CC stand:

 I have 3 Submersive HP's for subwoofer duties.
 They are placed somewhat randomly around the room and EQ'd with Audyssey XT32.
 Here is a pic of the right, front Submersive HP:

 In the first pic of the theater above, there is another Submersive on the left side of the CC.
 That sub has since been moved to a point on the left wall beneath the left Wide.
 The 3rd Submersive is on the right side wall behind the LP at about 3/5 of the long dimension of the room.
-After gain-matching the 3 subs, EQ'ing them with Audyssey XT32, optimizing their Distance setting, and invoking the 2nd DSP program on the Submersives, I get the following combined frequency response:
+After gain-matching the 3 subs, EQ'ing them with Audyssey XT32, optimizing their Distance setting, and invoking the 2nd DSP program on the Submersives, I get the following frequency response and max output/compression:

-and here is an RTA of the full bandwidth of the system:
+and here is a 1/3 Octave RTA of the full bandwidth of the system: